 Brand books often have a do’s and don’ts section, where they cite examples of practices that are on-brand or off-brand.
 Like this, for instance:

 It’s a good idea to include what you do and don’t want to see in your video branding guidelines too.
 For example, how do you feel about stock footage?
 Is canned laughter okay?
 Do you never-ever-ever want to see generic stock footage in your b-rolls?
 Say so!

 Video Guidelines Protect Your Brand But…

 If you define the tools your video-makers can use too tightly and strictly, if you limit their palette too dramatically, you just might end up with something that looks and feels exactly like everyone else – which is the opposite of what you are trying to achieve.

 If you are interested in developing video branding guidelines for your company, or if you would like to make some animation for business, we would be glad to help!
+We make explainer videos for technology, healthcare, human resource, and other uses.
 Contact our video experts.